-Status federal) plus an excise tax. eamlining the five existing indirect taxes into just two main taxes (IBS , state and municipal, and CBS , uld generate a wide range of changes in markets and relative prices of products and could also Scope Every product and every service provided to or by a Brazilian company.
+In 2023, Congress and Senate passed a bill regarding tax reform in Brazil.
+The Reform provides for a major simplification of the Brazilian tax system, streamlining the five existing indirect taxes into just two main taxes (IBS, state and municipal, and CBS, federal) plus an excise tax.
+In addition to significantly simplifying the current tax system, the proposal would generate a wide range of changes in markets and relative prices of products and could also impact digital services.
+Status On 14 April 2025, the Brazilian government enacted Law No. 15.122/25, empowering the government to implement countermeasures against countries imposing retaliatory measures on Brazilian products.
+This law enables the adjustment of the Contribution on the Intervention in the Economic Domain (CIDE) and the Contribution for the Development of the National Cinema Industry (CONDECINE) rates applicable to payments to specific countries.
+This was approved in response to recent tariff escalations by the United States Administration.
+The law sets forth a framework for adopting economic and environmental retaliatory measures aimed at safeguarding the competitiveness of domestic production and upholding commercial agreements.
+CIDE is levied on remittances abroad of technical service fees, as well as royalties of any nature.
+CONDECINE is levied on payments abroad for TV and cinema content.
+Scope Every product and every service provided to or by a Brazilian company.
 Rate Not yet specified Thresholds Not yet specified Exclusions Not yet specified Effective date Considering the importance of the Tax Reform, the bill proposes a long transition period, that will start in 2026 and last until 2032.
+EY Global Tax Alerts Brazil enacts bill of law allowing for retaliatory taxation (15 April 2025) Effective date EY Global Considering the importance of the Tax Reform, the bill proposes a long transition period, that will start in 2026 and last until 2032.

-EY Global Tax Alerts Brazil Senate considers VAT reform plan EY - Global EY contact Waine Peron Partner, Indirect Tax at Ernst & Young Assessoria Empresarial Ltda. waine.peron@br.ey.com Bruna Felizardo Partner, Indirect Tax at Ernst & Young Assessoria Empresarial Ltda. bruna.felizardo@br.ey.com
+Waine Peron Partner, Indirect Tax at Ernst & Young Assessoria Empresarial Ltda. waine.peron@br.ey.com Bruna Felizardo Partner, Indirect Tax at Ernst & Young Assessoria Empresarial Ltda. bruna.felizardo@br.ey.com EY contact Gustavo Carmona Partner, ITTS Brazil Leader at Ernst & Young Assessoria Empresarial Ltda. gustavo.carmona@br.ey.com